 - Log out of your Asana account and log in as the forwarder account, then turn off the account's email notifications.

 - Set your forwarder@ account to auto-forward mail into your Asana project.
 The following are instructions for common email clients:

-Now, every time forwarder@ receives an email, it will be forwarded to the Asana project and assigned to forwarder (it can easily be unassigned).
+Now, every time forwarder@ receives an email, it will be forwarded to the Asana project and assigned to the forwarding account.
+These tasks can then easily be reassigned.

 To ensure that your account is safe from potential phishing and email spoofing, we require that the mail server that sends your emails is properly configured for your email domain.
 The server must be configured so that the domain of the envelope address matches the domain of the from address.
 If this is not the case, you will receive an error message indicating that these addresses are misaligned and will need to contact your mail server admin to resolve this.